IBM Cloud Docs

 connectivity-option The network connectivity option that you want to allow for your instance.

 To allow access to the instance over both public and private service endpoints, use public-and-private.
 To limit API requests to the instance to take place only through a private network, use private-only.
-Keep in mind that the Secrets Manager service UI is not accessible for private-only instances.
+This is also the default option.

 5. (Optional) Verify that that the service instance was created successfully.